 Ben: Today we’re gonna discuss code consolidation and deprecation for mobile optimization.
 But before we get started I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO in content marketing platform that helps enterprise-skill businesses monitor their online presence and make data driven decisions.

-Ben: To support you, our loyal podcast listeners, we are offering a complimentary digital diagnostic.
+Ben: To support you, our loyal podcast listeners, we are offering a complimentary consultation.
 A member of our digital strategies group will provide you with a consultation that reviews how your website content SEO strategies can all be optimized.
-To schedule your free digital go to searchmetrics.com/diagnostic.
+To schedule your free consultation go to searchmetrics.com/request-free-consultation.

 Ben: Here’s the fourth installment of Mobile Optimization week with Cindy Krum, Founder and CEO of MobileMoxie.
 Cindy, welcome back to Mobile Optimization Week on the Voices of Search podcast.